In this post, you’ll find all the best events and things to see and do in April, updated for 2024.

-There will be several well known and beloved comedians performing during this event, giving you a great opportunity to see some off the most famous comics in the world and enjoy a good laugh.
+There will be several well-known and beloved comedians performing during this event, giving you a great opportunity to see some of the most famous comics in the world and enjoy a good laugh.

 The week-long lineup is constantly growing, as the festival is spread out over the Ryman Auditorium, Tennessee PAC, The Opry House, and other venues.

-Here are some of the biggest names performing either during this event or in Nashville throughout the month of April:
+Here are some comedians performing either during this event or in Nashville in April:

 Ticket prices vary depending on the comic and the venue.